SS Ferret

 SS Ferret was an iron screw steamship of 460 tons built in Glasgow (Scotland) in 1871 by J & G Thomson, Glasgow.

 The ship was built for G & J Burns of Glasgow for use in the River Clyde ferry service.
-In 1873, Dingwall & Skye Railway Co Ltd bought it for use in the construction of the Tay Rail Bridge.
+In 1873, Dingwall & Skye Railway Co Ltd bought it for use on their Strome to Skye ferry service.
 Later, as part of a merger, it was acquired by Highland Railway Co. of Inverness.

 In 1880 the ship was stolen as part of a conspiracy in which it disappeared from its home in Scotland and mysteriously reappeared several months later in Australia under a new name.
 It remained in Australia for the remainder of its working life.

 Theft

 While the ship was laid up in Greenock in October 1880, several men approached the owners seeking to charter the ship for a Mediterranean pleasure cruise.
 The men were James Stewart Henderson, alias Smith, alias Bernard; Edward Rashleigh Carlyon, alias Wright, alias Leigh; and Joseph Walker, alias Wallace.
 Henderson presented himself as the leader and managed to convince the owners that he had substantial financial credentials, and that the cruise was for his wife who was unwell.
 He claimed to be a relative of W.H.
 Smith, First Lord of the Admiralty.
 A six-month lease was agreed, and bills for the first month's charter paid, later to be found worthless.
 Henderson operated a fraudulent London shipbroking office named Henderson & Co. to support the scam.

 Provisioning for the voyage began immediately, and crew and officers were hurriedly recruited.
 Walker and Carlyon were appointed Purser and Chief officer respectively.
 A man named Watkins was recruited as Sailing master and another man, Griffin, as Chief engineer.

 The conspirators bought and loaded provisions and premium wine worth £500, and £1,400 worth of "stores, plate and coal", again all paid for with bills later found to be worthless.
 The ship sailed from Glasgow to Cardiff, and another Welsh port where they bunkered 260 tons of coal.
 Henderson's wife came aboard at Cardiff.
 Ferret then sailed through the Straits of Gibraltar, ostensibly for the "Mediterranean cruise", ensuring that shore-stations clearly saw the "All Well" signal.
 However, during the night with lights out, it passed back through the Straits, apparently unobserved—the ruse being that people would assume its disappearance meant the ship had been lost with all hands somewhere within the Mediterranean Sea.